mohdaadil2003/Census_2011_SQL/README.md

-#SQL PROJECT ON CENSUS OF INDIA 2011 DATASETS

 Performed comprehensive data analysis on the 2011 Indian census datasets using MySQL, demonstrating strong proficiency in database querying and management.